 Our website contains a link with instructions for your child’s Initial Visit Evaluation.
 At least one week prior to your initial ADHD visit, we recommend you visit our website and review the instructions for the visit.
 There will be several forms to download and complete.
 Some of those forms will need to be completed by your child’s teacher(s) or tutor(s).
 Therefore, please allow yourself adequate time to get those forms completed and returned to you prior to the visit.
 We neither require nor recommend that your child’s teacher(s) or tutor(s) mail their completed forms confidentially to our office.
 We would rather you bring all the forms together to the visit.

 If a diagnosis of ADHD is made and therapy is initiated, we require a Follow- Up Visit Evaluation from both Parent and Teacher.
-(Follow -Up ADHD Self Reporting Scale for teens and young adults) at least every three months, preferably with the same provider, to monitor your child’s progress while on medication.
+(Follow -Up ADHD Self Reporting Scale for teens and young adults) every three months, preferably with the same provider, to monitor your child’s progress while on medication.
 At those visits, we discuss your child’s school performance and social interactions as well as any side effects your child might be experiencing to the medication.
 We then make any needed medication dose adjustments or medication changes.
 When your child is ready to be weaned from the medication, we assist in that process.
 There are times we need to seek the assistance of psychologists and/or psychiatrists with your child.
 We help you maneuver through that process if that is the case.

 We look forward to working with you to assist your child in this area.
 We want you to feel confident that we not only have your child’s best interest in mind but also possess the knowledge and experience to appropriately assess and treat your child.
 Contact us at our office in Jacksonville, FL for more information on how Carithers Pediatric Group can help your child.